dhulme/money-manager/README.md

 Download the latest release [here](https://github.com/dhulme/money-manager/releases) and run the setup program.
 Currently on a Windows build is available.

+## Features

+🏦🏧💲💱💵💸💶💷💶👛🤑
+💳 Keep track of transactions to and from your bank accounts and credit cards 💰 Assign money from your accounts to different budgets 💹 Get insights and analyse your account and budget balances over time 📅 Create bulk transactions that happen regularly, like paying bills or being paid your salary
+📤 Export your accounts and transactions as CSV
+🖊️ Highlight important transactions
+💾 All your data is stored locally and never sent over the internet 🕒 Monthly backups made of your data

 ## Screenshots

 ### Accounts